Information for Students from Nigeria

 Why study with us?

-Since its beginnings in 1976, the Buckingham Law School has benefited from its connections with Nigeria, and significant numbers of Nigerian students have, over the years, taken advantage of our two-year LLB programme in order to obtain a Qualifying Law Degree (QLD).
+Since its beginnings in 1976, the Buckingham Law School has benefited from its connections with Nigeria, and significant numbers of Nigerian students have, over the years, taken advantage of our two-year programme in order to obtain an LLB degree.

 Those who already have a first degree in a non-law subject may qualify for our International Scholarship.